Nelli-Venkatesh/RSA_SERVER_SIDE/README.md

 Using this library data can be transmitted both sides encrypted and in secure way.In the middle you can't access the data.
 ```
 ### Nuget Library :
-  You can download nuget pakcage from here [Nuget Library] (https://www.nuget.org/packages/SecureSpace/).
+  You can download nuget pakcage from here [Nuget Library](https://www.nuget.org/packages/SecureSpace/).
   You can find client side encryption and decryption in another github repository [CLIENT SIDE RSA WITH EXAMPLE SOLUTION](https://github.com/Venkatesh-Nelli/RSA_CLIENT_SIDE)